TMA Artist in Residency

 - Ceramics wheels, printing presses, large worktables, easels, drawing benches, drying racks

-- Wi-Fi, Scanner, computer, color copier, Wi-Fi speakers, projectors, iPads, lenses, mounts
+- Wi-Fi, Scanner, computers, 3D printer, color copier, Wi-Fi speakers, projectors, and iPads, lenses and mounts

 - Photo and/or video documentation of work created